Lusin Area Function and Molecular Characterizations of Musielak-Orlicz Hardy Spaces and Their Applications: Introduction

 In Section \ref{s4}, we introduce the Hardy-type spaces, $H_{\fai,S}(\rn)$ and $H^{q,s,\uc}_{\fai,\mathrm{mol}}(\rn)$, respectively, via the Lusin area function and the molecule, and then prove that the operator $\pi_{\phi}$, which was first introduced in \cite{cms85} (see also \eqref{4.2} below), maps the Musielak-Orlicz tent space $T_\fai(\rr^{n+1}_+)$ continuously into $H_{\fai,S}(\rn)$ (see Proposition \ref{p4.1} below).
-By this and the atomic decomposition of $T_\fai(\rr^{n+1}_+)$, we conclude that for each $f\in H_{\fai,S}(\rn)$ vanishing weakly at infinity (see Section \ref{s4} below for the definition of vanishing weakly at infinity), there exists a molecular decomposition of $f$ holding in $H_{\fai,S}(\rn)$ (see Proposition \ref{p4.2} below).
+By this and the atomic decomposition of $T_\fai(\rr^{n+1}_+)$, we conclude that, for each $f\in H_{\fai,S}(\rn)$ vanishing weakly at infinity (see Section \ref{s4} below for its definition), there exists a molecular decomposition of $f$ holding in both $\cs'(\rn)$ (the space of Schwartz distributions) and $H_{\fai,S}(\rn)$ (see Proposition \ref{p4.2} below).
 Via this molecular decomposition of $H_{\fai,S}(\rn)$ and the atomic characterization of $H_\fai(\rn)$ established by Ky \cite{k}, we further obtain the Lusin area function and the molecular characterizations of $H_\fai(\rn)$ (see Theorem \ref{t4.1} below).